 See some fabulous and Funny Writing Prompts & Ideas— Whether you want to write to lighten the mood or you just love to laugh, take a look at our list of funny writing prompts.
 They are the perfect option for your writing assignment, writing practice, or use these ideas — you know it — just for fun!

 Much like beauty, humor is in the eye of the beholder.
-Whether you want to create a satire masterpiece or you simply want to pen a few funny journals to alleviate some stress, you will find that laughter truly is the best medicine.
+Whether you want to create a satire masterpiece or you simply want to pen a few funny journal entries to alleviate some stress, you will find that laughter truly is the best medicine.

-You will find that writing about humorous topics or creating funny stories is an enjoyable yet effective way of improving your writing style.
+You may also find that writing about humorous topics or creating funny stories is an enjoyable yet effective way of improving your writing style.

 38 Funny Writing Prompts